collaborative-music-lab/MLE/README.md

   * Make sure audio is turned on.
   * Make sure the volume of the synth is turned on.
   * Make sure the sequencer and MLE.beat are running.
+  * Check the Max console to see if it is reporting not finding objects.
+If so, you probably don't have the MLE library in your Max search path.
+Check options->File Preferences and add it by clinking the '+' sign on the bottom left of the file manager.